codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 [Compare the triplets problem](https://www.hackerrank.com/challenges/compare-the-triplets/problem)

 This was a straightforward problem.
-I wanted to see if we can use any of the javascript array functions like filter, every or map.
-Eventually I end up using the for loop to do the comparision.
+I wanted to see if we can use any of the JavaScript array functions like filter, every or map.
+Eventually I end up using the for loop to do the comparison.

 ```javascript